copycopter/style-guide/README.md

 * Keep the code simple.
 * Limit lines to a maximum of 80 characters.
 * Make sure all tests pass before code is merged into a shared repository.
+* Name variables, methods, and classes with intention-revealing names..
 * No spaces after `(`, `[`.
 No spaces before `]`, `)`.
 * Order variables and methods alphabetically when possible.
 * Prefer single function exit points unless the complexity of the code is